Former Cleveland Heights Mayor Alan Rapoport:

 • The bad effect an irrational war against fossil fuel has had on inflation and interest rates

-• The destruction of police morale caused by a progressive “defund” movement
+• The destruction of police morale caused by the “defund” movement

-• The invasion of our national borders by potential criminals and terrorists
+• The invasion of our national borders by potential criminals, terrorists and drug dealers

-• The progressive culture wars against families and women in education and sports
+• The culture wars against families and women in education and sports

 • The many interferences with our freedoms by the government and the administrative state